 2413 S Walker Ave, San Pedro, CA 90731

-I don’t understand why this place is not talked about more in other publications.
-San Pedro is filled with so many Italian gems since it’s officially the Little Italy of LA.
-San Pedro was also the first place where Italian and Croatian immigrants settled when they arrived to LA.
+This neighborhood, which was mostly dominated by the fishing industry, was also the first place where Italian and Croatian immigrants settled when they arrived to LA.
 Busy Bee is considered an institution in San Pedro thanks to their messy, yet insanely delicious Italian-style sandwiches.

 Their Torpedo Sandwich with avocado and the Mother Load are their most popular.
 They also have vegan sandwiches as well.
 Make sure to hit the ATM before you go because it’s cash only.